-Just 16 kilometres from Prague, Průhonice is a village renown for its’ huge landscaped park and its’ castle.
+Just 16 kilometres from Prague, Průhonice is village renown for its’ huge landscaped park and its’ castle.
 This castle is not usually opened to the public.
 It is occupied by Botanists from the National Academy of Science, who have a fantastic range of shrubs, trees and other vegetation to study in the huge park that they work in.

-Průhonice also features the family-friendly Aquapalace water-park (open each day from 10:00 to 22:00; www.aquapalace.cz).
+Průhonice also features the family-friendly Aquapalace water park (open each day from 10:00 to 22:00; www.aquapalace.cz).

 Orlík is located 68 kilometres south of Prague.
 Numerous buses leave each day from the Na Knížeci station in Prague, approximately every 1.5 hours.
 This town’s castle is only 1 of the numerous attractions of the South Bohemian area.
-There is also a man-made lake, and this area has acquired a reputation as a holiday destination, frequented by hikers and windsurfers.
+There is also an artificial lake, and this area has acquired a reputation as a holiday destination, frequented by hikers and windsurfers.
 Orlík Castle (open June to August from 09:00 to 18:00, the hours vary for the remainder of the year; www.schwarzenberg.cz) cuts a striking silhouette in front of the lake.
 Constructed as a castle for royalty in the 13th century, its’ facade is bright white, with classical circular turrets in a Gothic Romantic style.
-This castle is in walking distance of the biggest village of the area, Orlík nad Vltavou, where a plethora of holiday rentals, restaurants and water-sports concessions are found.
+This castle is within walking distance of the biggest village of the area, Orlík nad Vltavou, where a plethora of holiday rentals, restaurants and water-sports concessions are found.

 The Castle at Okoř

 Okoř is located only 14 kilometres to Prague’s north.
 Open June to September from Tuesday to Sunday, shut Monday; October to December and April to May 10:00 to 16:00.
-5 to 75 Kč. www.hrad-okor.cz.
+5 to 75 Kč. www.okor.cz.
 Buses leave every 2 hours from Dejvická, approximately forty minutes.

 Discovering Lake Lipno

-Frymburk, a nearby town, is an excellent place to set-up camp (figuratively or literally).
+Frymburk, a nearby town, is an excellent place to set up camp (figuratively or literally).
 Walk down its’ charming main street, where you will discover numerous small hotels that offer easy access to the wooded trails and the beach.
-Catch the ferry over the river to trek from Frydava, across the 12 kilometre trail, right up to the Vítkův hrádek fortress ruins, which sit on top of a hill.
+Catch the ferry over the river to trek from Frydava, across the 12-kilometre trail, right up to the Vítkův hrádek fortress ruins, which sit on top of a hill.
 Here, you will get extensive views of the whole lake and, in the other direction, a panoramic view of the Austrian Alps.
 Situated in Lipno nad Vltavou, 161 kilometres to the south of Prague.
-Numerous buses leave each day from the Florenc station in Prague; approximately 6 hours (passing through Český Krumlov).
+Numerous buses leave each day from the Florenc station in Prague, approximately 6 hours (passing through Český Krumlov).